 Upcoming soon...a sample Cease and Desist letter for anyone to use when someone copies your work.
 More information will be appearing in my Opinion article for Metalsmith Magazine soon.

-The Professional Development Seminar at the SNAG Conference in Houston will be offering three hours of programming followed by a lunch discussion.
-This is open to the public.
-If you are not planning to attend the entire SNAG (Society of North American Goldsmiths) Conference March 10 - 13, 2010, you can pay for just this PDS seminar.
-(Download HoustonflyervL12.29.09) The first presentation is by Bruce Baker speaking about "The Art of Selling" .
+The Professional Development Seminar at the SNAG (Society of North American Goldsmiths) Conference in Houston is coming up March 10-13, 2010.
+If you are not planning to attend the entire SNAG (Society of North American Goldsmiths) Conference March 10 - 13, 2010, you can pay for just this PDS seminar on pricing your work).
+The first presentation is by Bruce Baker speaking about "The Art of Selling".
 The morning continues with "Not Just Another Pricing Lecture: A Dialog about Pricing Your Work" with Marlene Ritchey, Guido Schindler, Jennifer Trask, Kiwon Wang, and Francesca Vitali.
 This will continue with an informal discussion during lunch.
-While the SNAG Conference is generally focused around jewelry, metal arts and design, this information will be applicable to a wide range of media AND the speakers represent a wide spectrum of viewpoints.
+While the SNAG Conference is generally focused on jewelry, metal arts, and design, this information will be applicable to a wide range of media AND the speakers represent a wide spectrum of viewpoints.

 Looking forward to the New Year and all it holds for our professional development.